esheldon/great3-config/README.md

     - another cm run this time *using* unclipped fracdev

 TODO
-    - add fracdev and maybe cut on error or weight with it?
     - new great3 run without ring

-    - rerun deep fields saving fracdev.
+    - use prior on fracdev
+        - Seed fracdev fitter with best of linspace(-1.0,1.1,22)
+    - use nm so prior can be used

 old stuff
 ---------